silverlabs-org/bitcoinsilver_core/doc/tor.md

-# TOR SUPPORT IN BITCOIN_SILVER
+# TOR SUPPORT IN BITCOINSILVER

-It is possible to run Bitcoin_Silver Core as a Tor onion service, and connect to such services.
+It is possible to run BitcoinSilver as a Tor onion service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on port 9150.
-See [Tor Project FAQ:TBBSocksPort](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for how to properly configure Tor.

 ## Compatibility

-- Starting with version 22.0, Bitcoin_Silver Core only supports Tor version 3 hidden
-  services (Tor v3).
-Tor v2 addresses are ignored by Bitcoin_Silver Core and neither relayed nor stored.
+- Starting with version 22.0, BitcoinSilver only supports Tor version 3 hidden services (Tor v3).
+Tor v2 addresses are ignored by BitcoinSilver and neither relayed nor stored.

 - Tor removed v2 support beginning with version 0.4.6.

-## How to see information about your Tor configuration via Bitcoin_Silver Core
+## How to see information about your Tor configuration via BitcoinSilver

-There are several ways to see your local onion address in Bitcoin_Silver Core:
+There are several ways to see your local onion address in BitcoinSilver:
-- in the debug log (grep for "tor:" or "AddLocal")
+- in the "Local addresses" output of CLI `-netinfo`
-- in the output of RPC `getnetworkinfo` in the "localaddresses" section
+- in the "localaddresses" output of RPC `getnetworkinfo`
-- in the output of the CLI `-netinfo` peer connections dashboard
+- in the debug log (grep for "AddLocal"; the Tor address ends in `.onion`)

 You may set the `-debug=tor` config logging option to have additional information in the debug log about your Tor configuration.

-CLI `-addrinfo` returns the number of addresses known to your node per network type, including Tor v2 and v3.
-This is useful to see how many onion addresses are known to your node for `-onlynet=onion` and how many Tor v3 addresses it knows when upgrading to Bitcoin_Silver Core v22.0 and up that supports Tor v3 only.
+CLI `-addrinfo` returns the number of addresses known to your node per network.
+This can be useful to see how many onion peers your node knows, e.g. for `-onlynet=onion`.

+You can use the `getnodeaddresses` RPC to fetch a number of onion peers known to your node; run `bitcoinsilver-cli help getnodeaddresses` for details.

-## 1. Run Bitcoin_Silver Core behind a Tor proxy
+## 1. Run BitcoinSilver behind a Tor proxy

-The first step is running Bitcoin_Silver Core behind a Tor proxy.
+The first step is running BitcoinSilver behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

     -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy